mhgolkar/Journey/README.md

 # J⊙URNEY
 ## Storytelling, the heroes' way

 Journey is a systematic story-writing app.
 It provides creative writers with a set of tools, aimed to make constructing their stories easier and consciously planned.

-**Journey is now a concept , but it's under development, going to be a product.**
+## Notice
+**Journey is NOT under development anymore.
+Consider it a free open concept.**
+You may find another open-source project [manuskript](https://github.com/olivierkes/manuskript) interesting (no relation).

 ## Its Philosophy & Design